 - If a worker is able to have complete separation from the person in the home with COVID-19 (this means no contact, no time together in the same room, no sharing of any spaces, such as same bathroom or bedroom), then they can begin their self-quarantine period after the day of their last exposure.

-- Return to work for criteria for exposed, asymptomatic workers are summarized in this table.
+- Return to work for criteria for exposed, asymptomatic workers who are not yet fully vaccinated are summarized in this table.